Superalgos/Superalgos/README.md

 > **Tip:** Pulling the bar to the very bottom of the screen causes the Designer to stop consuming resources from your machine, and offers a full-screen view of the Charts.

-The *_Charts_* plots indicators data along with the actions taken by strategies, integrated with market data.
+The *_Charts_* shows indicators data along with the actions taken by strategies, integrated with market data.

 ![image](https://user-images.githubusercontent.com/13994516/58325972-c37db600-7e2b-11e9-9aa2-9f6faaf8dd94.png)
 <br/><br/>